 On the eve of the Second World War, Luxembourg had a total population of some 300,000 inhabitants.
 Around 3,900 of them were Jews.
 Most were refugees who had arrived since Hitler's rise to power in 1933.
-From September 1940 to October 1941, some 3,000 Jews left Luxembourg, seeking refuge in France or Belgium.
+From September 1940 to October 1941, approximately 3,000 Jews left Luxembourg, seeking refuge in France or Belgium.
 Some 700 were able to leave the German-controlled countries of Europe.
 By October 1941, most of the remaining Jews were old, poor or sick.
-In September 1940, the administration put the Nuremberg Laws into effect and began to confiscate Jewish property.
+In September 1940, the administration applied the Nuremberg Laws to Luxembourg and began to confiscate Jewish property.
 In July 1941, the Jews of Luxembourg were ordered to wear a yellow armband on their left arm and in October 1941 the Jewish badge.
-Many were placed in a ghetto-like camp, which soon became the assembly point for deportations to the east.
-That month, the deportations began: on 16 October, 322 Jews were sent to the ghetto of Litzmannstadt (Łódź).
+Many were placed in a ghetto-like camp, which soon became the assembly point in Luxembourg for deportations to the east.
+That same month, the deportations began; on 16 October, 322 Jews were sent to the ghetto of Litzmannstadt (Łódź).
 Overall, 662 Jews were deported in seven transports, the last of which left in June 1943.
 Only 45 are known to have survived.
-Many had been sent directly to extermination camps (Auschwitz) or passed through Theresienstadt.
+Many were sent directly to extermination camps (Auschwitz) or passed through Theresienstadt.
 Of the 3,900 Jews who lived in Luxembourg before the war, 1,200 perished.

 The main archives are the National Archives which are located in Luxembourg City.
-A law on the archives is under discussion.
-In general, access is granted to documents older than 30 years.
+A law on the archives was passed in 2018.
+In general, access is granted to documents that are more than 30 years old.
 The files originating from the Prosecutor General’s Office are only accessible with a special permission from the Prosecutor General.
 Luxembourg also has private archives.

 EHRI was able to establish that Holocaust-related collections are held by the National Archives.
 They include material generated by Luxembourg’s administration (both at home and in exile), the German occupation authorities, financial agencies, Jewish bodies and post-war investigations.
-The Centre de Documentation et de Recherche sur la Résistance has acquired a collection (mostly on Jewish assets), which mainly consists of copies of documents from the National Archives and other sources, but also includes some original files.
+The National Archives have also acquired the collections of the Centre de Documentation et de Recherche sur la Résistance, which closed in 2016.
 The archives of the City of Luxembourg possess some files related to the synagogue and its destruction.
 The local archives of Grevenmacher, Mondorf, Esch/Alzette, Differdange, Dudelange and Ettelbruck may keep some files pertaining to the Jewish communities that lived in these towns before the German occupation of Luxembourg.
 The local archives of Wintger keep a card file of Jews imprisoned in the small ghetto of Fünfbrunnen (Cinqfontaines) before their deportation.
 EHRI was able to identify two helpful archival guides which are listed in the extensive report.

 A. EHRI approach to Luxembourg: Pre-existing Research and archival guides, expert support

-EHRI established contact with Paul Dostert, Director of the Centre de Documentation et Recherche sur la Résistance (CDRR) and Corinne Schroeder, responsible for the section contemporary history at the National Archives of Luxembourg, EHRI on-site surveys identified key archival institutions and two helpful archival guides :
+Working with the Centre de Documentation et Recherche sur la Résistance (which has since closed) and the contemporary history section of the National Archives of Luxembourg, EHRI’s on-site surveys identified key archival institutions and two helpful archival guides :

 B. Characteristics of the Luxembourg archival system and specific challenges

 The main archives are the National Archives located in Luxembourg City.
-A law on the archives is under discussion.
+A law on the archives was passed in 2018.
 In general, access is granted to documents older than 30 years.
 The files originating from the Prosecutor General’s Office are only accessible with a special permission from the Prosecutor General.
 Luxembourg also has private archives.
 Holocaust-related collections held by the National Archives include material generated by Luxembourg’s administration (both at home and in exile), the German occupation authorities, financial agencies, Jewish bodies and post-War investigations.
-The Centre de Documentation et de Recherche sur la Résistance (CDRR) has acquired an interesting collection (mostly on Jewish assets), consisting mainly of copies of documents from the National Archives and other sources, but also including some original files.
+The National Archives have also acquired the collections of the Centre de Documentation et de Recherche sur la Résistance when it closed in 2016.
 The archives of the city of Luxembourg possess some files related to the synagogue and its destruction.
 The local archives of Grevenmacher, Mondorf, Esch/Alzette, Differdange, Dudelange, Ettelbruck, towns where Jewish communities existed before the German occupation of Luxembourg, may keep some files pertaining to these communities.
 The local archives of Wintger keep a card file of those Jews imprisoned in the small ghetto of Fünfbrunnen (Cinqfontaines) before their deportation.